basardemir/Restaurant-Management-App/docs/source/developer/member4.rst

             coord = FormField(Coordinates)
             submit = SubmitField( render_kw = { "class" : "btn btn-primary"})

-In location.py in pages, we use create an instance of the flask form we desined and sent it to html.
+In location.py in pages, we use create an instance of the flask form we designed and sent it to html.

         .. code-block:: python
                 def location_add_page():